Yandex Cloud

 In this case, list all the PostgreSQL settings to update.

 • config_spec.postgresql_config_<PostgreSQL_version>: PostgreSQL settings.
-Use a separate line for each setting; separate them by commas.
+Specify each setting on a separate line, separated by commas.

-See the method description for the list of PostgreSQL versions available for the parameter.
-See Cluster-level settings for a description and possible values for each setting.
+See the method description for the list of PostgreSQL versions available for this parameter.
+See Cluster-level settings for descriptions and possible values of the settings.

 You can request the cluster ID with the list of clusters in the folder.